 As I’ve written in my ‘Provence, Provence, blog we drove from Villeneuve les Avignon to Les Baux on our last day in the area and not only didn’t get lost for a change, we decided it was our best experience in Provence.
 I had considered getting reservations but didn’t want to be tied down to a particular time.
 While it was busy and we had to park fairly far away on the road, there were no other complications.

 The light show is more than worth the 10.5€ fee.
 When we first arrived, we walked into an underwater grotto; i.e. it was presumably filmed by a diver since it felt as though we were alongside the diver as we walked through the various rooms.
-There was a break before the main show which I was initially disappointed to find had changed to the Renaissance artists–Michelangelo, da Vinci, Raphael.
+There was a break before the main show which I was initially disappointed to find had changed from the Impressionists to the Renaissance artists–Michelangelo, da Vinci, Raphael.
 While I love the art of that period also, I had been looking forward to seeing Monet in this setting.

 We walked around outside for a bit during the break then re-entered the rooms.